Biography:

 .FAQ

 My interests tend to vary, and I find myself engrossed in different topics for extended periods of time.
 During my first three years of college, mathematics consumed my thoughts.
 However, in my senior year, I stumbled upon a book titled "Liar's Poker" and became fascinated with the trading game, which eventually took precedence over my mathematical pursuits.
-In the weeks leading up to my general exam, I was more focused on day trading tech stocks such as Dell and Compaq than mathematics, and this trend continued during graduate school.
-This period was also impacted by a significant personal event.
+I spent my time reading everything I could about finance and even peripheral topics like card counting In the weeks leading up to my general exam, I was more focused on day trading tech stocks such as Dell and Compaq than mathematics, and this change in passion led me to head to Wall St. This period was also impacted by a significant personal event.

 Following my graduation, I joined a derivative trading company called Susquehanna and eventually became the CIO of a global derivative trading firm.
 However, in 2013, my passion for art sparked, and it became a preoccupation that consumed my thoughts.
 Around that time, the renowned street artist Banksy did a residency in New York.
 Though my artistic style differs greatly from Banksy's, I believe the buzz surrounding his work propelled me even further into the world of art.
 At that point, I knew I needed to become a full-time artist.
 I have often said that you love what you most often daydream about, and this certainly holds true for me.